babu-akhil/trippy-visualizer/README.md

 # trippy-visualizer
 <h1>Audio Visualizer v0.2</h1>

-Deployed at <a href = 'babu-akhil.github.io/trippy-visualizer'>Github Pages</a> but it is super laggy, so I recommend cloning the repo and running on a local server.
+Deployed at [Github Pages](https://babu-akhil.github.io/trippy-visualizer/) but it is super laggy, so I recommend cloning the repo and running on a local server.

 <h2>Running on local server</h2>